-A triangle in which all the sides are of different length is called Scalene Triangle.
-In the adjoining figure, all the sides of the triangle are of different length (i.e, 13, 9 and 14 cm).
+Scalene Triangle: A triangle in which all the sides are of different lengths is called Scalene Triangle.
+In the adjoining figure, all the sides of the triangle are of different lengths (i.e, 13, 9, and 14 cm).

 A scalene triangle has all the sides different.

 Its longest side is right opposite to its biggest angle.

 It cannot be bisected into two equal halves.